 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 18.83 minutes getting to work every day.

-The education level of Altoona citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.64% of adults 25 and older in Altoona have a college degree.
+The percentage of adults in Altoona who are college-educated is close to the national average for all communities of 21.84%: 17.64% of the adults in Altoona have a bachelor's degree or advanced degree.